The Passion of the Cut Sleeve is an Ancient Chinese story depicting homosexual love and desire. So what is the story, and why is it so important?

 Homosexuality is not a new phenomenon or a ‘Western invention’.
-Since human beings have existed, homosexuality has been present, and as important as heterosexuality in forming human bonds and relationships.
+Since human beings have existed, homosexuality has been present.

-Just as the Ancient Greeks and Romans have their tales involving homosexual relationships, Ancient Chinese stories also depict themes of same-sex love between the rulers and their ‘favourites’ (lovers.)
+The Ancient Greeks and Romans have their tales involving homosexual relationships.
+Similarly, the Ancient Chinese stories also depict themes of same-sex love between the rulers and their ‘favourites’ (lovers.)

 “The Passion of the Cut Sleeve”

-The story, told in ‘The Book of Han’, describes how the Emperor Ai loved and cared for his companion Don Xian very much.
-One day the couple took a nap together and when the Emperor woke up he realised his lover had fallen asleep on the sleeve of his robe.
+The story, told in ‘The Book of Han’, describes how the Emperor Ai loved his companion Don Xian.
+One day the couple took a nap together.
+When the Emperor woke up he realised his lover had fallen asleep on the sleeve of his robe.

-The Emperor didn’t want to wake the peaceful Dong Xian, so cut the sleeve from his robe so as not to disturb him and left the room silently.
+The Emperor didn’t want to wake the peaceful Dong Xian.
+Therefore he cut the sleeve from his robe so as not to disturb him and left the room silently.

-The phrase ‘the passion of the cut sleeve’ (‘断袖之癖’ / duàn xiù zhī pǐ) is now often used to refer to homosexuality, more explicitly, male same-sex love in Chinese culture.
+The phrase ‘the passion of the cut sleeve’ (‘????’ / duàn xiù zh? p?) is now often used to refer to homosexuality, more explicitly, male same-sex love in Chinese culture.

 Why is this story so important?